 (i) Quality or Fitness Sec.
-16(1): Generally, there is no implied condition as to quality or fitness of Goods for any particular purpose except if -
+16(1): Generally, there is no implied condition as to quality or fitness of

 (a) The buyer should have made known to the seller the particular purpose for which goods are

 (b) The buyer should rely on the skill and judgement of the seller.